dj-stripe/dj-stripe/CONTRIBUTING.md

         $ pip install tox
         $ tox

-7. If your changes altered the models you may need to generate Django
+6. If your changes altered the models you may need to generate Django
     migrations:

         $ DJSTRIPE_TEST_DB_VENDOR=sqlite poetry run ./manage.py makemigrations

-8. Commit your changes and push your branch to GitHub:
+7. Commit your changes and push your branch to GitHub:

         $ git add .
         $ git commit -m "Your detailed description of your changes."
-        $ git push origin name-of-your-bugfix-or-feature
+        $ git push

-9. Submit a pull request through the GitHub website.
+8. Submit a pull request through the GitHub website.

-10. Congratulations, you're now a dj-stripe contributor!
-Have some &lt;3 from us.
+Congratulations, you're now a dj-stripe contributor!
+Have some ♥ from us.

 ## Preferred Django Model Field Types